safespring/docs/content/compute/image.md

     glance image list

 The uploaded image can now be used to launch new instances.
-In the Horizon webui, navigate to "Compute" -&gt; "Images".
+In the Horizon webui, navigate to `Compute` -&gt; `Images`.
 The uploaded image should now be visible in the list.
-Click the "Launch" button to the right of the uploaded image and fill in instance information as usual.
+Click the `Launch` button to the right of the uploaded image and fill in instance information as usual.

 ## Changing disk type on an image